Ensembl/ensembl-client/README.md

 ### Testing production build locally
 - `npm run prod:analyse` — Runs production build, and also uses `webpack-bundle-analyzer` to report the size of the bundle.
-- `npm run serve:prod` - Runs the server that serves the production build locally over `http`.
+- `npm run build` - Runs the server that serves the production build locally over `http`.
-- `npm run certify` - Runs `setup-ssl.js` to create a local SSL certificate to run the production build on `HTTPS`.
-There are two files that are created for this: `localhost.crt` and `localhost.key`.
-- `npm run serve:prod:secure` - Runs the server that serves the production build locally over `https`.
-You will need to run `certify` before running this, in case you already haven't generated an SSL certificate.

 ### Deployment (interal use only)
 - `npm run deploy-docs` — Builds the Storybook application and deploys it, along with the docs for Genome browser, to Github Pages ([link](https://ensembl.github.io/ensembl-client))